Quercetin for Cancer: What It Is, How It May Help, and Safety

 - Capers

-Quercetin is also found in some medicinal plants such as ginkgo biloba and St. John’s Wort, and it is available as a supplement.
+Quercetin is also found in some medicinal plants such as ginkgo biloba, Elderberry, and St. John’s Wort.

-As a natural antioxidanta molecule that can cause a free radical molecule to stabilize and become less reactive; an antioxidant can reduce harmful oxidation from free radicals, quercetin’s main benefit related to cancer is better body terrain, and especially lower inflammation.
+As a natural antioxidant, quercetin’s main benefit related to cancer is better body terrain, and especially lower inflammation.
 People eating higher levels of quercetin in foods may have lower risks of some types of cancer.

 Optimizing your body terrain